This blog post has been updated to include the latest capabilities of the Hedera Token Service.

 Disable KYC on a particular account

 Within enterprise and real world applications, there are circumstances and use cases that require accounts to be potentially frozen.
 This means that their account won’t be able to transact in a specific HTS token type, but would not affect their other interactions on the Hedera network, like transacting in HBAR.
 Just like the other controlled mutability on the network that is available with the rest of HTS’ admin and compliance functionality, if left undefined, there is no ability to freeze accounts.

 Similar to freezing accounts for a particular token, there are a number of circumstances in which tokens need to be removed from a particular account or accounts, for example, if a business needed to issue a refund or found fraudulent activity.
 If tokens are created with a wipe key, then compliance and administrators are able to “wipe” and remove tokens from a particular account balance.
 This would result in the tokens being effectively “burned” and the total supply of that token decreased by the account’s balance or the amount that was specified to wipe.

 With the Hedera Token Service, application developers at startups and enterprises can issue and configure tokens with ease.
 And with various types of regulatory compliance functionality — from account KYC to approve / deny lists, to freezing, and clawbacks — there are tons of out of the box options that expand on the current offerings available on alternative public distributed ledgers in the market today.

-If you’ve started the process of building your application and are looking for technical help, transaction fee stipends, and marketing promotion, learn more and register for the Hedera Boost program.
+If you’ve started the process of building your application and are looking for technical help, transaction fee stipends, and marketing promotion, learn more and register for a grant.
 And if you’d like to join the technical discussion about HTS, join the #hedera-token-service channel in the official Hedera Discord.

 We can’t wait to see what future you’ll build!